BJCaasenbrood/SorotokiCode/index.md

 ```

 # Getting started
-The Sorotoki toolkit includes a library of class-oriented functions for designing, modeling, and controlling a wide variety of soft robots. the toolkit is designed to solve particular sub-problem within the field of soft robotics and to build a large soft robotic model from smaller sub-modules.
-For instance, the classes *Mesh()* and *Fem()* provide numerical tools to numerically model the continuum mechanical behavior of soft structures, whose extrapolated material models can be used in the dynamic model with *Model()*.
+The Sorotoki toolkit includes a library of class-oriented functions for designing, modeling, and controlling a wide variety of soft robots. the toolkit is designed to solve particular sub-problem within soft robotics such that complex systems can be decomposed in smaller sub-modules.
+For instance, the classes *Mesh()* and *Fem()* provide numerical tools to numerically model the continuum mechanical behavior of soft structures, whose extrapolated material models can later be used in the dynamic modelling part with *Model()*.
 The main classes of Sorotoki are listed below:

 ```matlab
 % list of classes